-Under forced arbitration an individual consumers or employees must fight it out alone before a private arbitrator chosen by the company that cheated or discriminated against them.
+Under forced arbitration, individual consumers or employees must fight it out before a private arbitrator essentially chosen by the company that cheated or discriminated against them.
 Arbitrators do not need to be lawyers or follow precedent, yet their word is nearly always final and unappealable.

 Facing off against a corporation in arbitration is like playing a baseball game in which the other team hires, fires – and pays – the umpires.
-So it’s no wonder a study of top arbitrators for one major arbitration firm found that they rule for big business 93.8 percent of the time.
+So it’s no wonder a recent study by the Consumer Financial Protection Bureau (CFPB) found that financial corporations win 93% of the claims they bring against consumers in arbitration.

 As we said in our 2013 report, Arbitration Activism, the arbitration system gives corporations “a free pass to break the law.”
 In keeping with its ongoing deference to corporate special interests, the majority on the U.S. Supreme Court has effectively rewritten federal law, issuing decision after decision helping big business make the most of that free pass.

-Arbitration is spreading to employment contracts, threatening to make it nearly impossible for workers to sue over race, sex or age discrimination, and to contracts between small businesses and their corporate suppliers.
+Arbitration is spreading to employment contracts, threatening to make it nearly impossible for workers to sue over race, sex, or age discrimination.
+It is also appearing in contracts between small businesses and their corporate suppliers.